sack212/BasicAzureCamp/HOL/get-started-with-websites-and-asp-net/README.md

 	_Changes deployed_

-## Monitor and manage the site in the preview portal
+## Monitor and manage the site in the Azure portal

-The [Azure Preview Portal](https://portal.azure.com/) is a web interface that enables you to manage and monitor your Azure services, such as the App Service Web App you just created.
+The [Azure Portal](https://portal.azure.com/) is a web interface that enables you to manage and monitor your Azure services, such as the App Service Web App you just created.
 In this task you will look at some of what you can do in the portal.

 1. In your browser, go to [http://portal.azure.com](http://portal.azure.com), and sign in with your Azure credentials.